 The Dawn Patrol is a great choice for skiing.

 The Dawn Patrol uses Schoeller stretch-woven softshell fabric that is much more substantial than the material used in the Outdoor Research Ferrosi Hoody.
 The Dawn Patrol LT fabric feels much thicker and resists weather better.
 Neither of these jackets features any insulation; they are meant to be worn over a light fleece or base layer, which makes them more versatile and more usable for four-season use.
 By comparison, their fleece insulated counterparts like the Arc'teryx Gamma MX are too hot to use in warmer weather.

-The Dawn Patrol's Schoeller fabric really resisted water in our shower test, with a very good DWR treatment.
+The Schoeller fabric really resisted water in our shower test, with a very good DWR treatment.

 For ice and rock climbing, the Dawn Patrol breathed adequately during the climb.
 When used for backcountry skiing, the jacket was breathable enough to wear the whole day without overheating.
 If you tend to run warm and need a more breathable jacket, the Arc'teryx Gamma LT offered better breathability at a lighter weight.

-Spinning laps at the ski hill, on a sunny day, we found the Dawn Patrol to breathe pretty well.
+Spinning laps at the ski hill, on a sunny day, we found this jacket to breathe pretty well.

 Mobility & Fit